 Conversation

-Having conversations with your students, whether they are informal as you move through the classroom or more planned, like an interview, are an excellent way to gather data on your students' understanding of a topic.
-I use my observation forms to jot notes when I have conversations with my students.
+Conversations with your students, whether informal as you move through the classroom or more planned, like an interview, are an excellent way to gather data on your students’ understanding of a topic.
+I use my observation forms to jot notes when conversing with my students.

 Conversations allow you to gather important information about how your students are progressing with their learning.